nya3jp/tast/docs/quickstart.md

 downloaded rather than one built in your chroot, make sure that it's a recent version.

+Using Tast on a device for the first time will remove all user profiles from the device, including any local state, so don't use a device with local state you wish to preserve.

 [Chrome OS chroot]: http://www.chromium.org/chromium-os/quick-start-guide
 [Simple Chrome]: https://chromium.googlesource.com/chromiumos/docs/+/master/simple_chrome_workflow.md
 [virtual machine]: https://chromium.googlesource.com/chromiumos/docs/+/master/cros_vm.md